 Plant biosecurity diagnostic services are provided through Plant Diagnostic Services located within the Plant Biosecurity and Diagnostics Branch as part of Biosecurity Tasmania.
 The TasAg ELISA and Pathogen Testing Service is a NATA accredited laboratory based at New Town and provides a service principally in virus detection and identification.
 The plant pathology laboratory provides diagnostic and control advice for plant diseases in all areas of agriculture, horticulture and biosecurity situations and addresses household and home garden inquiries on either a cost recovery basis or at no charge.
-An expanding molecular diagnostics service and capacity is also present in the laboratories providing a range of molecular service for plant industries and the biosecurity system.
+An expanding molecular diagnostics service for plant industries and the biosecurity system.
 Invertebrate pest identification services are provided by entomologists based in laboratories in Hobart and Launceston.
 The Tasmanian Plant Diagnostic Services has been the subject of a redevelopment program to ensure all facilities meet national and international expectations and underpin levels of capability outlined in the Tasmanian Biosecurity Strategy and the EPPRD.
 This development (Phase 1) has been finalised.
 A Government proposal to centralise laboratory facilities in the north of the State is currently being progressed but this is expected to take several years.